Workiva/w_transport/README.md

 [![codecov.io](http://codecov.io/github/Workiva/w_transport/coverage.svg?branch=master)](http://codecov.io/github/Workiva/w_transport?branch=master)
 [![documentation](https://img.shields.io/badge/Documentation-w__transport-blue.svg)](https://www.dartdocs.org/documentation/w_transport/latest/)

-// TODO: rewrite
-> Platform-agnostic transport library for sending and receiving data over HTTP
+> Transport library for sending HTTP requests and opening WebSockets.
+>
-> and WebSocket.
-HTTP support includes plain-text, JSON, form-data, and
+> HTTP support includes plain-text, JSON, form-data, and multipart data, as well
-> multipart data, as well as custom encoding.
-WebSocket support includes native
+> as custom encoding.
+Also supports automatic retrying and request & response
+> interception.
+>
-> WebSockets in the browser and the VM with the option to use SockJS in the
+> WebSocket support includes native WebSockets in the browser and the VM with
-> browser.
+> the option to use SockJS in the browser.
+>
+> All transport classes are platform-independent and can be configured to work
+> in the browser or on the Dart VM.
+Additionally, all transport classes can be
+> mocked out and controlled through an API included with this library.

 ### Docs & Help